edenreich/console-component/README.md

 ## Distributed Files

-After building the project all distributed files should be located in build/dist
+After building the project all distributed files should be located in `build/dist`.

 ## Target

-This project currently targets linux
+This project is currently focused to target linux, and yet it also supports windows.

 ## Motiviation